Izenda7Series/docs/dev/api_frontend_integration.rst

       * - **maximumField**
         - Maximum number of fields in the container.
 Leave it null or undefined to unlimit the number of fields
       * - **isHorizontal**
-        - Is horizontal alignment between label and input box.
-Default value is false. |br|
+        - Whether horizontal alignment between label and input box or not |br|
           (It is optional with the default value is false)

 **Sample**